Super-Macintosh/matrix-trial-archive/README.md

 Use zHack Anticheat Lite when its updated https://polymart.org/resource/zhack-anticheat-lite.460

 # Credits
-Thanks for people that dming me ( i keep all the names private ) Thanks for the team of Matrix for all the works , i just created a repo not the anticheat
+Thanks for people that dming me ( i keep some names private if you want to keep it private ) Thanks for the team of Matrix for all the works , i just created a repo not the anticheat Thanks for QuackDuck for some old Matrix releases